Calipsoplus/base-container-template/README.md

 ### VNC
 Using a VNC client, use the port which maps to 5901.
-From the example above, use 0.0.0.0:32900
+From the example above, use 0.0.0.0:32900 The vnc password is: vncpassword

-### NOVNC
+### NoVNC
-Using a NOVNC client, use the port which maps to 6901.
-From the example above, use 0.0.0.0:32899
+Using a NoVNC client, use the port which maps to 6901.
+From the example above, use 0.0.0.0:32899 The vnc password is: vncpassword